samskivert/pythagoras/README.md

   example, a `Rectangle` can accept an `IRectangle` to indicate to the caller that it will not (and indeed cannot) mutate the supplied entity.
 Similarly, a read-only interface can be returned to a private internal field without fear that the recipient will mutate it and wreak havoc.
-Bear in mind that the interfaces have performance implications in extremely performance sensitive situations.
-So use them anyway and then profile your application to determine whether there are places where you need to sacrifice code clarity and safety to obtain higher performance.
+Note that the interfaces have a very small, but non-zero performance cost versus direct use of the mutable classes.
+So use the interfaces anyway and then profile your application to determine whether there are places where you need to sacrifice code clarity and safety on the altar of higher performance.

 * The library supports garbage creation avoidance (for applications which are sensitive to garbage collection pauses, like video games).
 For example, in